Nikon F Review

 Nikon F - Design and Feel

-I have gone through a streak of Nikon F, FE, and FM cameras so it was interesting to see and feel how it all started for the F series.
-I find the design of the Nikon F to be rather striking, with bold edges and the classic finder prism we have come to know so well.
+I find the Nikon F's design to be rather striking, with bold edges and the classic finder prism we have come to know so well.
 Even the latest digital Nikon Z fc has a similar prism design.

-You recognize features, like the hot shoe, by the film rewind which was continued to the Nikon F3.
+You recognize features, like the hot shoe, by the film rewind, which was continued to the Nikon F3.

 The Nikon F, eye level finder, shown with a Voigtländer Ultron 40mm f/2 SL IIs